RIthizS/Indian-retail-sales-analysis/README.md

 - Identify important business insights
 - Create an interactive Power BI dashboard

+## 📂 Data Source

+The dataset used in this project was obtained from **Kaggle** and used for educational and portfolio analysis purposes.

 ## 🛠️ Tools Used

 - **Excel** – Data cleaning and initial analysis